-Quality is our watchword – rigorous control of both raw materials and finished products ensure all products are manufactured to the most stringent standards.
+Quality is our watchword – we ensure all products are manufactured to the most stringent standards.
 Investment in the latest technology with traditional skills, we are able to offer unrivalled flexibility and service.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Anti-slavery policy.
 This policy sets out the organisation’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.